MilanKalkenings/small_machine_learning_projects/README.md

 # Learning Rate Range Test
 - implementation of learning rate range test (lrrt)
-- stable algorithm for determining learning rates (and other hyperparameters) in deep learning projects
+- stable algorithm for determining learning rates (and other hyperparameters) along a range of training batches
 - naive comparison between initial and last batch loss can fail to detect best lr due to variance in the batch losses

 1. define a set of lr candidates